oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

 ### Prerequisites

-This lab presumes you have already completed the earlier labs.
+* This lab presumes you have already completed the earlier labs.
+* As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.** We assume you completed this step in Setup lab.

 ## Task 1: Create the GitHub App